Mach Resources Announces First Acquisiti …

-OKLAHOMA CITY–(BUSINESS WIRE)–BCE-Mach LLC (“BCE-Mach”), a partnership between Bayou …Read More
+OKLAHOMA CITY–(BUSINESS WIRE)–As previously announced, Mach Resources LLC (“Mach”) a …Read More

 Natural gas icon Tom Ward may be shopping for shale gas assets that were sold in 2011 by Chesapeake Energy Corp., the company he co-founded in 1989.